-Field placements will normally not be arranged in any country or region with a security risk level of three or four issued by the Government of Canada.
-For more information about the Government of Canada’s travel advisories and security risk assessments, refer to Government of Canada Travel Advisory website.
+Field placements will normally not be arranged in any country or region with a security risk level of 3 or 4 issued by the Government of Canada.
+Consult the Government of Canada’s travel advisories and security risk assessments.

 Travel advisories are based on an overall assessment of the security risk in particular regions and countries, and are expressed in terms of the following: